aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 Although the Azure Kinect is discontinued by Microsoft, there are a couple of options that are almost direct replacements.
 Orbbec makes two cameras that use the samer Body Tracking models as the Kinect.
 - [Femto Mega](https://www.orbbec.com/products/tof-camera/femto-mega/)
 - [Femto Bolt](https://www.orbbec.com/products/tof-camera/femto-bolt/)

-In TouchDesigner, you can find the
 {{</hint>}}

+In TouchDesigner, you can find the Kinect Azure TOP and CHOP that give you the image and tracking data from the Kincet Azure sensor.

 ---